|Michelle Anderson||Application Specialist|

 |Katie Van Wyk||Study Abroad Coordinator, Senior|

 Born and raised in the cheese head state, Katie attended the University of Wisconsin-La Crosse where she received her B.S. degree in Mathematics and Spanish.
 During her undergraduate career, she spent a semester studying in Granada, Spain and began working in the Office of International Education upon her return to help other students gain an intercultural experience.
 After graduation, Katie moved to Santiago, Chile where she worked as an Au Pair and Customer Service Representative for ECELA Spanish Schools.
 Upon completing her M.S.Ed in Student Affairs Administration, Katie was thrilled to join the SASE team in June of 2015.
-She serves as the Coordinator for Spain, South America, and Semester at Sea.
+She serves as the Coordinator for Spain and South America.